BillyNoble2/StructuralAssistant/README.md

 1. Start the app: `npm start`
 2. Open the app on your mobile device using the Expo app or in an emulator.

-## Contributing

-Contributions are welcome!
-If you find a bug or want to add a new feature, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-name`
-3. Make your changes and commit them: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request.